Commemorating OBSSR: A History in Milestones

 February, 2003

-A veteran researcher at the OBSSR and ORWH Office of Research on Women’s Health , Virginia S. Cain becomes OBSSR’s acting director.
+A veteran researcher at OBSSR and the Office of Research on Women’s Health, Virginia S. Cain becomes OBSSR’s Acting Director.
 Dr. Cain ensures that behavioral and social sciences research is prioritized in the NIH Roadmap for Medical Research, which helps define NIH’s strategic plan.
-She also protects NIH funding for behavioral and social science grants, including those for AIDS treatment and prevention.
+She also protects NIH funding for behavioral and social sciences grants, including those for AIDS treatment and prevention.

 2004